KosBow/Kos-portfolio/README.md

 Khosrat A Portfolio

-Personal portfolio website built with React, TypeScript, Vite, and Tailwind CSS to showcase your projects, skills, and contact info.
+Personal portfolio website built with React, TypeScript, Vite, and Tailwind CSS to showcase my projects, skills, and contact info.

 📑 Table of Contents